 General Assembly

-The Annual General Assembly (AGA) is a big meeting where all the members of the Dawson Student Union (you) can make a direct change as you participate in direct democracy by writing and voting on Motions that mandate the Dawson Student Union (DSU) to take specific action.
+The Annual General Assembly (AGA) is a big meeting where all the members of the Dawson Student Union (you) can make a concrete change as you participate in direct democracy by writing and voting on Motions that mandate the Dawson Student Union (DSU) to take specific action.
 GA's happen once a year, so make your voice heard!

 About General Assemblies